Italy

 The Best Of The Italian Lakes

 An essential destination for romantic visitors in the 19th century, the great Italian lakes are still popular for their beauty and enchanting atmosphere.
 Nestled in the sumptuous environment of the mountains that surround them, the romantic lakes boast magnificent landscapes, charming resorts and lush gardens.
-The Italian lakes are enchanting places to enjoy 'la dolce vita'.
+The lakes are enchanting places to enjoy 'la dolce vita' on an Italy holiday.
 Each has its own personality and character.

 Lake Maggiore